 This species wins the contest for the coolest common name.
 Or at least it ranks way up there.
 This one you really need to see in action with the sparkling light show it puts on.
-Be sure to watch through to the end where it opens up like a spaceship coming out of the abyss.
+Be sure to watch through to the end when it opens up like a spaceship coming out of an abyss.

 Technically, though, the bloodbelly comb jelly isn’t even related to jellyfish.
 They do not have the famous stinging tentacles and are harmless to humans.
-But what they lack in tentacles they make up for in cilia, tiny hair-like projections they beat back and forth to swim through the water.
+But what they lack in tentacles they make up for in cilia, tiny hair-like projections they beat back and forth to help propel it through the water.
 It is the movement of this cilia that creates the colorful light show.

-Despite looking a bit like a show-off, the bloodbelly comb jelly’s red color actually makes it nearly invisible in the deep water where they’re found.
+Despite looking a bit like a showoff, the bloodbelly comb jelly’s red color actually makes it nearly invisible in deep water where they’re found.
 Red looks basically black in such depths.
-The red belly may also help to mask the bioluminescent glow of the prey the comb jelly eats, keeping it extra safe from the attention of predators.
+The red belly also may help to mask the bioluminescent glow of the prey the comb jelly eats, keeping it extra safe from the attention of predators.

 Black sea nettle

 Another red denizen of the deep is the black sea nettle.
-This species, found in the deep water of the Pacific from southern California to Baja California, is a giant among jellyfish.
+This species, found in the deep water of the Pacific in southern California, is a giant among jellyfish.
 Its bell can reach three feet across, its arms can be 20 feet long and its stinging tentacles 25 feet long.
 It would be pretty scary to find yourself in the middle of a bloom.